Nursing Degrees & Schools / RN to DNP

-Though each student will take different classes depending on their chosen specialty, each DNP program requires at least 500 clinical hours.
+Though each student will take different classes depending on their chosen specialty, each RN to DNP program requires at least 500 clinical hours.
 Students have the option of choosing degree tracks within their program.
 For example, you can take a more clinical-based program or an executive-level program.
-Each program will have different classes and curriculum.
+Each program will have different classes and curricula.

 In general, it takes about 3-6 years full-time or 6+ years part-time to complete the program.
-There’s also the potential to earn an MSN degree before taking DNP courses or provide the option to award an MSN and DNP after graduation.
+There’s also the potential to earn an MSN degree before taking DNP courses or you might be awarded an MSN and DNP after graduation.

 What Are Some of the Top RN to DNP Programs?